JoClaivaz/Mammals_orthologs_exp/README.md

 allow the analysis of the conservation of expression level by tissue amongst homolog pair
 Input: 'SPECIE_expression_parsed' and 'putative_homologSPECIES_domain_loss' and 'hoomolog_SPECIES_nomodif' and 'SPECIES_reference_gene_paralog'

+#'paralog_ortholog_ref_gene_extraction.py'
+extraction of paralog interspecies present in 'SPECIES_reference_gene_paralog' for each species and inferred by OMA as multi ortholog (at least for one pair)
+Input: 'SPECIES_reference_gene_paralog' and 'oma-pairs.txt'
+Output: 'pairwise_paraortho_Species1_ Species2_withtestis' and 'pairwise_paraortho_Species1_ Species2_withouttestis' (depends of the reference gene data considered)
+then run 'extract_paraortho_modification_group.py' (similar to 'extract_ortholog_modification_group.py', but consideration of different reference gene data in function if testis tissue was considered for its inference) and 'Tspec_inference.R' to organized the dataset as it was done for ortholog and paralog intraspecies

 ******NOT FINISH********
 #'extract_DNA_sequence.py'
 create one file containing all the cDNA sequence specific to one specie extracted from 'eukaryotes.cdna.fa'